theryanwatson/demo-spring-web-service/README.md

 # Spring Boot Web Application Demo
+Note: Several of the links in this document point to http://localhost:8080 and will work if this demo application is currently running.

 ## Pragmatic RESTful Web Application
 The purpose of this project is to demonstrate functional code examples of Pragmatic REST practices, using Spring Boot to